nicolaslopez82/celltrak/README.md

 ## **Objective**
 - Create an Automation API Testing Project in Java 8 and RestAssured over [GitHub Developer REST API v3](https://developer.github.com/v3/search/).
 - Implementation of Extent Report to Test Cases executed with TestNG.
-- Screenshot action over Test Cases that fail, ready to be used in case of implementing a UI Testing through Selenium WebDriver.
+- Screenshot action over Test Cases that fail, ready to be used in case of implementing a UI Testing through Selenium.
-- Logging with log4j and export in an appenderFileLog.log as well as configurable through log4j.properties in Resources folder.
+- Logging with log4j and export in an appenderFileLog.log as well as configurable through log4j.properties in Resources.
 - Use of Apache Maven for project management.
 - Test Cases that implement DataProviders through reading JSON files from the testdata folder.
 - Implementation of Excel POI library.